 There are two entrances to the road up to Amber Fort.
 First of all the walking up entrance is through the gardens where you see the AMBER FORT brown sign.
 This is opposite the Moonstone restaurant.
 This is the route that the Elephants take up and this the entrance is further along the road and down the hill.
 You can walk alongside them on a small path.

-Amber Fort and Composite Tickets
+Amber Fort Tickets

-Guides at Amber Fort
+Using Guides at Amber Fort

 Human guides will find you as you attempt to climb the steps to the left of the first gate and into the palace.
 Audio guides are available once you have climbed these steps and gone through the “security” check at the top.
 Turn right.

-The fort and palace is quite stunning in areas, especially the Sheesh Mahal, or the Hall of Mirrors, and you’ll get some glorious views of the floating gardens and Jaigarh fort behind the fort.
-Come early or late for the best light on the walls and significantly less tourists.
+The fort and palace are quite stunning in areas, especially the Sheesh Mahal, or the Hall of Mirrors, and you’ll get some glorious views of the floating gardens and Jaigarh fort behind the fort.
+Come early or late for the best light on the walls and significantly fewer tourists.
 Amber Fort gets a HUGE number of tourists, so you’ll really want to try and avoid the crowds (and holiday times) as much as possible.

 It’s easier if you think of the Palace at Amber Fort as being split into four main sections.
 Each section has its own entry gate and courtyard.
 The main gate is the Sun Gate, Suraj Pol.
 This leads to the first main courtyard, which is called Jaleb Chowk.
 It’s here that returning armies would hold victory parades.

 This is where it gets REALLY beautiful.
-There are two buildings here, separated by a Mughal style garden.
+There are two buildings here, separated by a Mughal-style garden.
 On the left of the entrance gate is the Jai Mandir or the Sheesh Mahal – the Mirror Palace.
-It is covered in panels inlaid with glass, not just on the walls, but the ceilings as well.
+It is covered in panels inlaid with glass, not just on the walls, but on the ceilings as well.
 It’s very easy to imagine this at night, lit by candles, because even now, in the heat of the day, it’s glorious.

 Views down to the Maotha Lake are also pretty special here too.

-The Sukh Niwas, Sukh Mahal or Hall of Pleasure is the building on the opposite side.
+The Sukh Niwas, Sukh Mahal, or Hall of Pleasure is the building on the opposite side.

 The fourth and final courtyard is where the royal women lived.
 This is the zenana.

 Amber Forted out, we took our leave and continued up the slightly steep paved road to Jaigarh Fort.
-Visiting Jaigarh Fort is a no brainer if you’re already at Amber Fort.
+Visiting Jaigarh Fort is a no-brainer if you’re already at Amber Fort.

 The only sign of the proposed electric golf cart access to the fort was one that was being lounged on by the security staff at the bottom and another at the top with a broken front axle.